wix-playground/dapperdox/README.md

 Swaggerly will try and read read the top level specification object `tags` member, and if it finds one it will only documents API operations where tags match, and in the order they are listed.
 This allows you to control what reference documentation gets presented.
 In these cases, Swaggerly uses the tag `description` member, or tag `name` member as the API identifier in pages, navigation and URLs.
+It will also group together in the navigation, all methods that have the same tag.

 If tags are not used, Swaggerly falls back to presenting all operations in the OpenAPI specification.